 --large-pages option.
 For

-example, you can use the following lines in your server's
+example, you can use the following lines in the server

 With this option,

 InnoDB uses large pages

 automatically for its buffer pool and additional memory pool.